12th – 14th June 2019

 What does writing look like when it is exposed to the wildness outside our bubble of convenience?
 What do the beaches and the hedgerows and the winds have to teach us about what we could do with our stories and our style?
 How could your writing benefit from letting some more ragged, messy, natural energy come in and toy with it?

-Instead, this course will aim to help you uncivilise your writing.
+This weekend offers none of this.
+Instead, we will help you to uncivilise your writing.
 We will send you outside, to walk through whatever the landscape throws at you, in search of stories.
 We will teach you to write from the point of view of an oak or a seagull; to build stories around images; to incorporate mythological thinking into your writing; pay close, silent attention to the small things around you; write with all your senses fully engaged; to rediscover old ways of seeing; and generally to loosen up your over-civilised style.

 With the help of writers from Robert Graves to Black Elk, D. H. Lawrence to Annie Dillard, Mary Oliver to Li Po, this weekend will give you permission to write what you need to write, not what you think you ought to.
 And we will focus, together, on the role which the non-human world – the world of nature – plays in informing your writing; whether you know it or not.